hermeznetwork/price-updater-service/README.md

 }
 ```

-The config object means: The key is the `tokenID` from database of your hermez-node (maybe in goerli, rinkeby or mainnet), and the value can be the Address of token on Mainnet Ethereum network or the symbol.
+The config object means: The key is the `tokenID` from your hermez-node database (possibly in Goerli, Rinkeby or Mainnet), and the value can be the Address of the token on Mainnet Ethereum network or the symbol.